Managing Document Versions in Confluence Cloud

 You already do a lot with Confluence Cloud – breaking down information silos and collaborating on many different kinds of content.
 But while your teams love the benefits Confluence provides, maybe you've held off using it for documents that require project milestone tracking or editorial reviewing because you weren't able to formally manage versioned content in Confluence.

 Confluence's built-in version history doesn't solve the versioning problem because it prevents you from viewing and comparing a document's status at very specific points in time without digging through every single page update.
-And using an add-on like Scroll Versions also isn't a fit if you don't want to version an entire space, or if you're on cloud and not server.
+And using an app like Scroll Versions also isn't a fit if you don't want to version an entire space, or if you're on cloud and not server.

 Track Confluence documents at different points in time